 Applications of Geo-Fencing

-Geo-fencing has broad applicative possible.
+Geo-fencing has broad applicative potential.
 From being employd in marketing activities such as customer engagement and customer analytics to operation-driven utilities, inclusively fleet management, and asset tracking.
 Geo-fencing largely complements smart home systems, allowing automated and naturalistic behavior by the setup drawd from the homeowner’s location.

 Pitfalls of Geo-Fencing